network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ### Network influence

 The network obviously is a large driver for the responsiveness result.
-Propagation delay from the client to the server as well as queuing in the bottleneck node will cause latency.
+Propagation delay from the client to the server, waiting to access a shared resource like radio spectrum, queuing in the bottleneck node, and other sources of delay all add to latency {{BITAG}}.
 Beyond these traditional sources of latency, other factors may influence the results as well.
 Many networks deploy “transparent” TCP Proxies, firewalls doing deep packet-inspection, HTTP "accelerators" and similar middleboxes.